henryking815/AbortionRates/README.md

 "# Abortion Rates"
-About: Reads in and plots historic abortion rate data.
+About: Reads and plots historic abortion rate data.